bendiksolheim/goose/README.md

 Todo (far from exhaustive, just a short list of possible next tasks..)
 - Better git error handling
-- Async tasks so we don’t block rendering
 - Transient command system (aka the Magit menu system)
 - Search in active buffer to quickly move around
 - Stashes